Features of Nxtwave Full Stack Development Course

 - Operating Systems: Understanding how your computer runs programs and manages files.

-- Networking: How the Internet works, including layers like HTTP, DNS, IP, and ports.
+- Networking: Understanding how the internet works, layers like HTTP, DNS, IP, and ports.

 - Command Line (CLI): Navigating and managing your system using text-based commands.